kotools/types/packages.md

 # Package kotools.types.collections

-Functions and explicit types such as `NotEmptyList` or `NotEmptyMutableSet` for manipulating collections.
+Functions and explicit types such as `NotEmptyList` or `NotEmptySet` for manipulating collections.

 # Package kotools.types.experimental